lyteword/chspurgeon-tod/volume-1/psalm-6.md

 Verse 8.
 Hitherto, all has been mournful and disconsolate, but now—

-## "Your harps, ye trembling saints,
+Your harps, ye trembling saints,

 Down from the willows take."